 * Bacteria are thought to have been the first living organisms on earth.

 * While bacteria can cause disease, they are also useful in medicine, food and other industries.

 Some of the main functions of bacteria (in general) include:

-· They can reproduce asexually (binary fission) and asexually (transduction and conjugation etc) - They can also form spores
+· Can reproduce asexually (binary fission) and asexually (transduction and conjugation etc) - They can also form spores

 · Being prokaryotes, they lack membrane-bound organelles

-· They vary in shape and can, therefore, be classified based on their distinct shapes (Bacilli, Cocci, Spirilli)
+· Vary in shape and can, therefore, be classified based on their distinct shapes (Bacilli, Cocci, Spirilli)

 · Their wall consists of peptidoglycan

 · Some bacteria move using a tail-like structure known as flagella

 Gram positive bacteria are a group of organisms that fall under the phylum Firmicutes.
 However, a few species have a Gram negative cell wall structure.